Investment of Local Funds

 In the event that local funds are invested, the investment instruments and the quality of the investment instruments employed by Longwood University local operating funds shall comply with Code of Virginia 55-268.13 (Standard of Conduct).
 All investments should be set up with sufficient transparency satisfactory to the Board.

-Liquidity of the portfolio is to be monitored by the Assistant Vice President of Financial Operations and is based on specific cash needs of the University.
+Liquidity of the portfolio is to be monitored by the Director of Financial Operations and Materiel Management and is based on specific cash needs of the University.
 In order to achieve the required liquidity, amounts not subject to immediate needs may be invested in instruments having a maturity rating from overnight to 90 days, or in long term investments as deemed appropriate.
 The balance of local funds will be invested in overnight instruments.

 - Diversification Guidelines